zhao852/zhao852.github.io/README.md

-### Clustering/Classification on Movie Ratings Dataset

-#### Transformed data into a user-movie ratings matrix.
-Applied principal component analysis to reduce dimensionality of the movies.
-Applied k-means clustering to transposed movie ratings dataset.
-Applied singular value decomposition to the transposed user-movie matrix.

 ### Decision Tree ID3

 #### Implemented a binary decision tree using the Iterative Dichotomiser 3 algorithm and ran it against a titanic survivor dataset, considering 7 attributes such as class of travel, age, fare, etc. The first attribute "survived" is the class label.